meilisearch/documentation/learn/cookbooks/koyeb.md

 Copy the public URL (e.g. `https://meili-myorg.koyeb.app`) from the [Koyeb control panel](https://app.koyeb.com) and paste it in your browser.

-You land on the MeiliSearch dashboard, where you are asked to authenticate using your master key.
+You should land on the Meilisearch [search preview](/learn/what_is_meilisearch/search_preview.md), where you are asked to enter your master key.

 You are now ready to [create your first index](/learn/getting_started/quick_start.md)!